space Skip to main content

 I’m currently in or plan on applying for an Income-Driven Repayment (IDR) plan

-• There is a current backlog of over 730,0000 IDR applications as of December 31, 2025.
-Borrowers applying for or to switch IDR plans will likely experience processing delays.
+• There is a current backlog of over 320,000 IDR applications as of March 31, 2026.
+Borrowers applying for or switching to IDR plans may experience processing delays.

 • Applying through your StudentAid.gov account and providing consent to access your most recent federal tax return may result in faster processing.